varsha5595/GITS/CONTRIBUTING.md

 1. Maintain GITS project quality.
 2. Should have appropriate ISSUE linked with the Pull request.
-3. The PR should be assigned to the indiividual requesting a merge.
+3. The PR should be assigned to the individual requesting a merge.
 4. The Reviewers must approve the pull request before merging the code.
 5. The description should be updated as to what has been asked in the issue.
 6. All the development code should accompany unit test cases to support the validation results.